ros-navigation/docs.nav2.org/configuration/packages/configuring-route-server.rst

   ============== ===============

   Description
-    The maximum number of iterations to perform Breadth-first search to find the start and goal closest traversible nodes.
+    The maximum number of iterations to perform Breadth-first search to find the start and goal closest traversable nodes.

 :num_nearest_nodes: